 China Urban Stormwater and Wastewater Case Study

-Professor Li hosted the team for involvement in the floating reedbeds and floating island projects in China, April 2007 and also in 2004.
+Professor Li and Prof Pu hosted the team for involvement in the floating wetlands and floating island projects in China.
 The images below give an indication of the scale of some of the trial sites.
-The floating reedbeds and floating islands are part of On Site Sewage Management (OSSM) approach, intregrating stormwater treatment additionally.
+The floating wetlands are part of On Site Sewage Management (OSSM) approach, intregrating stormwater treatment additionally.
 Large constructed wetland with weirs separates the floating reedbeds and floating islands, treating all sewage and stormwater before discharge to river, whereby water is accessed for re-use.

-The floating reedbeds are actually Chinese characters when seen from above in the adjacent apartment buildings that relate to clean water with the aim of building public awareness about river water quality issues.
+The floating wetlands are configured with Chinese characters written with plants, which when seen from above in the adjacent apartment buildings read ‘Respect Water’, with the aim of building public awareness about water quality issues.

-Large urban development in China utilising floating reedbed and floating island treatment biomass for a biodigestor that improves overall waterwater treatment performance, whilst providing city precinct district energy & heat production, integrated with sewerage system.
+Large urban development in China utilising floating treatment wetlands biomass for a biodigestor that improves overall waterwater treatment performance, whilst providing city precinct district energy & heat production, integrated with sewerage system.

-Advanced Biofiltration Research and Technology development has been an emerging science in China for many years with scientists from the Chinese Academy of Sciences and UNFAO affiliated organisations.
+Advanced Biofiltration Research and Technology development has been an emerging science in China for many years.

 The Floating Treatment Wetlands in China provided an opportunity for innovation, recyling nutrients and biomass energy.
-A biodigester was designed and built by Prof Ou.
+A biodigester was designed and built by Prof Ou and design of the Chinese character systems by Prof Pu.
 The biomass harvested regulary from the floating wetlands and contained water hyacinth is inputtted to the biodigestor, where biogas fuel is produced for energy applications.
 Local organic wastes are also inputted to the biodigestor, genertaing additional biogas for energy applications.
 The cycling of nutrient dense waste water, and stormwater, with the addition of local organic wastes for biogas energy applications, demonstrates the effectiveness of the zero emissions approach.

-Floating Reebeds Drinking Water Reservoir Heavy Metals Remediation
+Floating Wetland Drinking Water Reservoir Heavy Metals Remediation Case Study

 Mining run-off with contaminants including heavy metals and sediments was entering a drinking water reservoir that serviced over 10 million people.
-Solutions included installation of floating reedbeds with vetiver grass to uptake heavy metals and phytostablise heavy metals, for removal at a later date.
+Solutions included installation of floating wetlands with vetiver grass to uptake heavy metals and phytostablise heavy metals, for removal at a later date.
+Project coordination by expert Prof Pu was required this complex technical project.
 Wave stabilisation floating reedbed rafts were installed to prevent re-suspension of heavy metals in sediment and also prevent waves from from eroding water body banks and releasing sediments, metals, nutrients and impacting bank stability.
 Vetiver grass uptakes significant amounts of nutrient preventing algal blooms that had previously been a problem in the drinking water reservoir.
 The contstant uptake of available nutrient in the water, reduced nutrient concentrations to the point where algal blooms and aquatic weeds could not grow, which eliminated costly management of troublesome weeds and algal blooms.
 This also reduces the need for herbicides to be used in drinking water catchments which as a management practice is contrary to public health.
-As a totla solution floating reedbeds provide a cost effective passive system that mops up pollutants and prevents further degradation of the water body and banks, slowly restoring ecosystem functionality.
+As a total solution floating reedbeds provide a cost effective passive system that mops up pollutants and prevents further degradation of the water body and banks, slowly restoring ecosystem functionality.